 York: Two Thousand Years in One City

-York is one of the most complete historic cities in Europe — Roman walls, Viking heritage (Jorvik), Norman castle (Clifford’s Tower), Gothic cathedral (York Minster, the largest in northern Europe), medieval shambles, Georgian streets, and Victorian railways all layered on top of each other in a compact city center that takes 20 minutes to walk across.
+York is one of the most complete historic cities in Europe — Roman walls, Viking heritage (Jorvik), Norman castle (Clifford’s Tower), Gothic cathedral (York Minster, one of the largest in northern Europe), medieval shambles, Georgian streets, and Victorian railways all layered on top of each other in a compact city center that takes 20 minutes to walk across.
 The National Railway Museum (the world’s finest, and free) alone is worth the trip.
 The walls (4.5 miles, mostly walkable) provide a circuit of the entire historic city at roof height.

 York is the gateway to the Yorkshire Dales National Park, the North York Moors, and the East Yorkshire coast — all within 30–60 minutes by car or bus.
 The Dales have the classic limestone scenery (Malham Cove, Gordale Scar, the waterfalls of Aysgarth) and the literary pilgrimage of Haworth, where the Brontë sisters wrote their extraordinary novels from the windswept parsonage now preserved as a museum.